JAForbes/blog/posts/refactoring-with-arrays.md

 The specific business logic of `infer` and `handle` isn't important.
 What's important is, we're not using `boolean` at all as an interface.
 If the data is valid, we return the data in a context that implies it's valid.
 If the response is invalid, we return `[]`.

 We've solved the problem, but more importantly, we've escaped the boolean trap and created a logical reusuable structure to help us perform this migration in other areas of the codebase.
-You should try this anytime you have a function that returns `true/false`, try returning `[input]` or `[]`.
+You should try this anytime you have a function that returns `true`/`false`, try returning `[input]` or `[]`.

-It's likely if your boolean function returned true, you'd immediately want to use the input for some other operation.
+It's likely if your boolean function returned `true`, you'd immediately want to use the input for some other operation.
 This approach streamlines that workflow.

 #### Shifting away from unsafe code